vuejs/router/packages/docs/api/interfaces/Router.md

 Returns the [normalized version](RouteLocation.md) of a [route location](../index.md#routelocationraw).
 Also includes an `href` property that includes any existing `base`.
-By default, the `currentLocation` used is `route.currentRoute` and should only be overridden in advanced use cases.
+By default, the `currentLocation` used is `router.currentRoute` and should only be overridden in advanced use cases.

 #### Parameters